ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

 ![*Figure: Microsoft.Extensions.AI (MEAI) library.*](./images/meai-architecture-diagram.png)

-Using an unified API, MEAI allows developers to work with different AI services, such as Azure AI Inference, Ollama, and OpenAI, in a consistent manner.
+Using a unified API, MEAI allows developers to work with different AI services, such as Azure AI Inference, Ollama, and OpenAI, in a consistent manner.
 This simplifies the integration of AI models into .NET applications, adding flexibility for developers to choose the best AI services for their projects and specific requirements.

 > 🏎️ **Quick start**: For a quick start with MEAI, [check out the blog post](https://devblogs.microsoft.com/dotnet/introducing-microsoft-extensions-ai-preview/).
 >